kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 Best practice is likely to avoid ApplySets spanning namespaces.
 However, sometimes this is unavoidable - particularly when managing cluster-scoped objects - and the “plumbing” tooling cannot enforce this restriction.

 Where a GK is known to be part of the ApplySet and is cluster-scoped, we should naturally query for those objects at cluster scope; any permission problems here should be surfaced as errors.
-Where we cannot determine the list of GKs for an ApplySet, we may support “discovery”, likely warning that the ApplySet does not define a list of GKs, and then attempt to perform cluster-scoped queries, likely warning if there are insufficient permissions.
+When a tool cannot determine the list of GKs for an ApplySet, it may support “discovery”, likely warning that the ApplySet does not define a list of GKs, and then attempt to perform cluster-scoped queries, likely warning if there are insufficient permissions.

 >  <<[UNRESOLVED @justinsb @KnVerey]>>
 >